-With some of the discontent among fighters in the UFC and some of these big names coming over to Bellator, this is a very interesting time to be an MMA fan because we really have two promotions that can put on great cards throughout the year, so there are always fights to watch.
+With some of the discontent among fighters in the UFC and some of these big names coming over to Bellator, this is a very interesting time to be an MMA fan because we really have a few promotions that can put on great cards throughout the year, so there are always fights to watch.

 Best Bellator Betting Sites for Canadians

 100% up to $200